Could you explain your job to someone else in twenty seconds?

 Tettra is another standalone internal knowledge base not marketed as part of a larger CRM.
 From their website, they were clearly created by people with real-life knowledge management needs.

-Therefore, it comes automatically set up to import information from Google Docs, GitHub, and Dropbox, including direct file transfer.
+Therefore, it is automatically set up to import information from Google Docs, GitHub, and Dropbox, including direct file transfer.

-There are also a number of templates, for example for employee profiles or for typical processes that your team has to go through.
+There are also several templates, for example for employee profiles or for typical processes that your team has to go through.

 It’s free for five users, but from five to ten users the pricing jumps up to a total of $99 per month.
 Beyond ten users, you’ll have to contact them directly for a quote.